-The sap is ‘tapped’ from sugar trees aged between 30 to 40 years in Spring time, and each tree can support between one and three taps depending on the diameter of the trunk.
+The sap is ‘tapped’ from sugar trees aged between 30 to 40 years in Springtime, and each tree can support between one and three taps depending on the diameter of the trunk.
 The average maple tree will produce between 30 to 45 litres per season.
 Each season lasts between four to eight weeks – weather dependant.
 Starch is stored in the roots for the winter and then rises through the trunk which is when the sugary sap can then be tapped.
-Sap is not tapped and collected at night because the drop in temperature is problematic for the steady rise and flow of sap.
+The sap is not tapped and collected at night because the drop in temperature is problematic for the steady rise and flow of sap.

-Sap is collected and boiled down in order to obtain pure syrup.
+The sap is collected and boiled down in order to obtain a pure syrup.
 It is made by boiling 20-50 volumes of sap over an open fire at a temperature of 4.1°C (39.4°F).
 The amount to be boiled depends on the concentration of the syrup.
 The process of boiling the syrup must be an extremely controlled one to accurately ensure the correct sugar content.
 If you over boil the syrup it will eventually crystallise, while under-boiled can lead to a watery substance that will spoil quickly.
 Next, the syrup is filtered to remove what is known as sugar sand, a substance made up mainly of sugar crystals and calcium malate which cause an unpleasant gritty texture if left.

-In terms of calories maple syrup is very similar to sugar.
+In terms of calories, maple syrup is very similar to sugar.
 However it is a good source of manganese and zinc, while compared to honey, maple syrup has 15 times as much calcium.

 For a more detailed explanation on the process of how to make maple syrup check out the video.

 Now that you know all about maple syrup, why not use some in your favourite sweet dishes this month.
 Besides pancakes, our favourite recipe is this soft and chewy flapjack mix:

 Cook time: 20 mins